About

 Claudia is the founder of Claudia’s Cocina, a culinary consulting and catering company that has partnered with global brands including Coca-Cola, Nestlé, Kellogg’s, Disney, T-Mobile, and Tajín.
 Her pop-up bakery, Cochi Dorado, has earned national recognition for its inventive and culturally resonant reimagination of traditional Mexican pan dulce, with appearances across television and digital platforms.

-Now marking over a decade since her MasterChef win, Claudia has far surpassed her original goal of matching her $250,000 prize.
-To date, she has helped raise more than $1 million for nonprofits and community-driven initiatives that create lasting, measurable impact.
+Now marking more than a decade since her MasterChef victory, Claudia has far surpassed her original goal of matching her $250,000 prize.
+To date, she has helped raise more than $1 million for nonprofit organizations and community-driven initiatives that create lasting, measurable impact.

 She currently serves as a judge for the prestigious James Beard Broadcast Media Awards and continues to produce cross-border culinary experiences that celebrate culture, collaboration, and the power of food as a unifying force.

 Splitting her life between San Diego and Tijuana, Claudia Sandoval continues to redefine what it means to be a modern culinary leader.
-Her work sits at the crossroads of food, media, and marketing, proving that women in the kitchen are not only chefs, but storytellers, strategists, cultural keepers, and forces of transformation.
-Through every dish, every campaign, and every platform she touches, Claudia reaffirms that food is not only about flavor.
-It is about memory, resistance, and love.
+Her work sits at the intersection of food, media, marketing, and culture, proving that women in the kitchen are not only chefs, but storytellers, strategists, cultural keepers, and forces of transformation.
+Through every dish, every campaign, every conversation, and every platform she touches, Claudia reaffirms that food is not only about flavor.
+It is about memory, identity, resilience, and love.